How to Write a Marketing Strategy for Your Business Plan

 7. Include Your Collateral

-If you're going to talk about your marketing collateral in your marketing section, you should include samples as exhibits to your plan.
-Examples of marketing collateral include business cards, brochures and fact sheets.
+If you're going to talk about your marketing collateral in your marketing section, you should include samples as exhibits.
+These might include brochures, fact sheets, videos, and photos.